OS-SFT/Taxonomy-Mappings-Library/Single Taxonomies/COREP/README.md

 - COREP is a reporting framework to be used by credit institutions and investment firms when they report their solvency ratio to supervisory authorities under the CRD.
 - The regulation requires reporting templates for Capital Adequacy, Credit and Counterparty Credit Risk, Group Solvency, Market Risk and Operational Risk, see [here](https://www.eba.europa.eu/regulation-and-policy/supervisory-reporting/guidelines-on-common-reporting-2011-) for template and guidance.
 - The objective is to achieve a high level of harmonization and a strong convergence of regular supervisory reporting requirements.
-- The latest version of the reporting framework is 3.2, updated 26.09.22, see [here](https://www.eba.europa.eu/risk-analysis-and-data/reporting-frameworks/reporting-framework-3.2) for details.
+- The latest version of the EBA Reporting Framework is 3.2 and was updated on September 26th, 2022, see [here](https://www.eba.europa.eu/risk-analysis-and-data/reporting-frameworks/reporting-framework-3.2) for details.

 ## Taxonomy versioning
 * Taxonomy Version: Draft_Final